uhm-descartes/ee643spring2024/README.md

 # Morea Template

-This repository contains a template Morea course site.
+This repository is the course site of EE 643 Communication System Performance, built from the Morea framework.

 For documentation on how to use Morea, please see https://morea-framework.github.io.